Shamrocs and green beer…

 St. Patrick’s Day celebration, traditional green beer

-In 1914, an Irish American New York City coroner named Dr. Thomas Hayes Curtin unveiled his invention of a beer the color of shamrocks at a Bronx social club.
+In 1914, an Irish American New York City coroner named Dr Thomas Hayes Curtin unveiled his invention of a beer the colour of shamrocks at a Bronx social club.

 In New York City the Empire State Building has green lights.